eclipse-ibeji/freyja/docs/external-libs.md

 cargo make --env-file=/path/to/your/env/file build
 ```

 Note that it is not necessary to build your dependencies separately, as they will be built automatically as required.
-Additionally, any environment variables in `tools/freyja-build.env` that you do not define will default to the values in that file.
+Additionally, any environment variables in `tools/freyja-build.env` that you do not define in your own file will default to the values in that file.